 Combine those sources!
 For instance, rely on government reports for industry averages and then layer in CRM data for customer-specific insights.

-This is a vital part of understanding what is secondary market research in practical terms.
+This is a vital part of understanding what secondary market research is in practical terms.

 Step 3.
 Interpret Your Findings

-It’s in the analysis where the magic lays, once the data is collected.
+It’s in the analysis where the magic lies, once the data is collected.
 Search for patterns, correlations, and actionable insights that address your original research questions.
-Crosscheck with other sources to verify and minimize bias.
+Cross-check with other sources to verify and minimize bias.

 Example